programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 ```
 2. [See more details in XAMPP help page](https://www.apachefriends.org/faq_linux.html)

+**If you use Skype**

+XAMPP may not work if applications such as Skype use the same port (80 and 443).
+In that case, close the application, or change ports [See solutions](https://windowsreport.com/xampp-port-80-443-in-use-skype-fix/#.XDM6XGlCfIU)

 {% include figure.html filename="XAMPPstart.jpg" caption="In Windows 10, start menu has XAMPP Control Panel" %}

 {% include figure.html filename="XAMPPcontrolpanel.jpg" caption="Click Start button for Apache LModule, and it is started (User interface may look a bit different depending on your OS)" %}